Using the token-based authentication scheme

 Only Token based machine accounts can be deleted.
 A machine account needs to be disabled first before it can be deleted.

-4. Can both basic authentication and Token based machine accounts be used at the same time?
+4. Can both credential-based authentication and token-based machine accounts be used at the same time?

 5. How can I open the .zip file?